whyboris/utilitarianism.net/content/objections-to-utilitarianism/mere-means.md

 - Samuel Kerstein (2019).
 [Treating Persons as Means](https://plato.stanford.edu/archives/sum2019/entries/persons-means/), _The Stanford Encyclopedia of Philosophy_ (Summer 2019 Edition), Edward N. Zalta (ed.).
 - Derek Parfit (2011). _On What Matters: Vol 1_.
 Oxford University Press.
 Chapter 9: Merely as a Means.

 [^1]: Strictly speaking, this objection applies to all (aggregative) consequentialist theories.
-The responses we offer on behalf of utilitarianism in this article would equally apply in defense of other consequentialist theories.
+The responses we offer on behalf of utilitarianism in this discussion would equally apply in defense of other consequentialist theories.
 [^2]: Kant, Immanuel (1785). _[Groundwork of the Metaphysics of Morals](https://www.earlymoderntexts.com/assets/pdfs/kant1785.pdf)_, translated by Jonathan Bennett.
 [^3]: Specifically, they would be willing to sacrifice goods that added up to an equal or lesser loss of well-being value, in order to relieve this burden.
 [^4]: Cf. Parfit, D. (2011). _On What Matters: Vol 1_.
 Oxford University Press.
 Chapter 9: Merely as a Means.